This blog may contain affiliate links. Read our disclosure policy for more info.

-One great place to learn all about tequila while tasting the subject matter is at the Museum of Tequila.
-On this $25 USD tour, there are a few stops where you learn the process of making tequila, the differences between different types, and how to pair with tequilas.
-All while sipping on the good stuff!
+One great place to learn all about tequila in Puerto Vallarta while tasting the subject matter is at Oscars Distillery which is withing walking distance from the Malecon.
+On this $15 USD tour, you learn the process of making tequila, the differences between different types, all while sipping on the good stuff!

 If you are looking to do more tasting and less learning, then we really enjoyed the vibe at Chile Tequila.
 They had so many different types and flavors to try, and the staff was so friendly and helpful.
 My favorite was their mango tequila – so yummy!

 - Times: During the dry season once it stops raining.